 What is the FlatList component and how to use it in React Native?

-Here are some important features of FlatList −
+Here are some important features of FlatList:

-• Comes with header and footer support
+• Header and footer component support

 • Multiple column support